 Regardless of what fabric you choose, the popular opinion is that it’s better to wear a face covering right now than to not.
 Remember when you put one on, both your mouth and your nose should be fully covered in order for it to be effective.
 The CDC recommends washing these facial coverings regularly as well as using caution when you take them off and washing your hands immediately after handling.
 All proper disinfectant precautions should still take place.

 Homemade face coverings do not suddenly make you immune to catching COVID-19 out in public, but they do help decrease the likelihood of the virus spreading from you to others.
 The CDC shared step-by-step instructions on how to make them by sewing, as well as no-sew options like a bandana or T-shirt.
 I made mine with a bandana, hair ties, and a coffee filter and it took me less than a minute to do.

-We should all be exercising caution throughout this time in an effort to flatten the curve, so please continue to stay home unless you are in dire need of food, medication, or other essential supplies.
 When you do need to go out, please do your part and wear a face covering as well as continuing to keep your distance from others and washing your hands thoroughly and regularly.
 If we all do our small part for prevention, we can slow the spread together.